rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `portableHoleClientSync`

 Properly synchronizes the holes creates with the Portable Hole focus to the client.
 This prevents ghost blocks when the player moves the camera while using the focus.
 Also makes other clients in multiplayer display the portable hole visual effect.

+## Fix Wand Average Cost Tooltips

+**Config option:** `fixWandAverageCostTooltip`

+Tweak how a wand's average vis cost is calculated to display a more accurate number.
+Example: Thaumium+Silverwood scepters (20% discount) should now show 80% instead of 79%.